alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 Then we did a quick tour of the park, one of the most popular ones in Tokyo during sakura.
 However, we were there a couple of days earlier and the cherries were not yet in full blossom.
 Nevertheless, it's a great spot that should definitely be on your map when visiting Tokyo.

 In the second part of the day, we visited one of the oldest neighbourhoods of Tokyo, Asakusa.
-It is built around the ancient buddhist temple of Sensō-ji, the oldest one in Tokyo.
+It is built around the ancient Buddhist temple of Sensō-ji, the oldest one in Tokyo.
 Great restaurants in the area as well!

 <figure>
   <img src="/img/japan/tokyo-senso-ji.jpg" alt="">